NCI-GDC/webdev_wfui-react/Readme.md

 ## How to add your component into Storybook
 1. Create a directory in ```stories/``` and create ```index.js``` file.
-2. You can reference other stories ( Test ) is simple one and easy to understand.
+2. You can copy other stories ( Test ) is simple one and easy to understand.
-3. Create Story.src file which contains example code how to use your component.
+3. Create Story.src file which contains your example code how to use your component.
 4. Load the .src file with using raw-loader like ```import Story from 'raw!./Story.src';```
 5. Set story with the codes, names and title .etc.
 You have to pass your component in **scope**
 ```